 104 High Street, the John Kimball house (1715) - This is is one of three John Kimball houses along High Street, two said to have been built by the father, the third by the son.
 The 1st period house has a chamfered summer beam and wide plank tongue and groove sheathing.
 This house is protected by a preservation agreement between the owners and the Ipswich Historical Commission.

 39 Summer Street, the Foster – Grant house (1717) - In 1717 Nathaniel Knowlton sold a small lot to James Foster who is believed to have built the house.
-In 1826, the family sold to Ephriam Grant, and the house was long known as the "Grant house."
+In 1826, the family sold to Ephraim Grant, and the house was long known as the "Grant house."
 Early Colonial features are preserved throughout the house.

-11 Summer Street, the Nathaniel Hovey house (1718) - Nathaniel Hovey Sr. lived only to the age of 28, about the time of the birth of his son.
-Nathaniel Jr. in 1696.
+11 Summer Street, the Nathaniel Hovey house (1718) - Nathaniel Hovey Sr. lived only to the age of 28, about the time of the birth of his son Nathaniel Jr. in 1696.
 This house was probably built by the younger Hovey.
-The asymetrical layout of the front of this house suggests that it may have originally been built as a half house and expanded.
+The asymmetrical layout of the front of this house is because Hovey built a half house and expanded it later.
 A modified Beverly jog is on the left.

 43 Summer Street, the Wilcomb-Pinder house (1718) - This timber-framed First Period house was built in 1718 by William Wilcomb.
 The interior of the home features hand-hewn summer beams, wide plank flooring and the original fireplaces.
 The next owner, William Benjamin Pinder was a corporal with Col. Appleton’s company during the French and Indian War.